Jaseci-Labs/inr-codelabs/README.md

 `pip3 install jaseci-serv` or `pip3 install jaseci-serv --upgrade`

-You'll also need to install the jac_nlp module (this is needed for codelab-2)
+You'll also need to install the jac_nlp module

 `pip install jac_nlp[all]`